WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 WP Popups Pricing

-The premium version of WP Popups comes in three different plans – you can view them below:
+The premium version of WP Popups comes in four different plans:

-With the Pro version, you also get dedicated templates for other use cases like age gates and login/registration popups.
+The Pro version takes things up a notch, offering dedicated templates for other use cases like age gates and registration/login popups.